| Acr | Name | Description |

 Figure 7 – Reference Model of the Human-CAV Interaction Subsystem

-MPAI already published Technical Specification: Connected Autonomous Vehicle (MPAI-CAV) – Architecture.
-This is available here.
+Technical Specification: Connected Autonomous Vehicle (MPAI-CAV) – Architecture V1.0 is available.

 6 MPAI-CUI